hauke96/the-green-spot/content/posts/long-distance-hike-food/index.en.md

 The rain is more unpleasant, the hill is unnecessary steep and a conversation is the last thing you want.

 ## Little fun fact about stress
-Stress has very negative effects on the body and you might loose the ability to control your focus.
+Stress has very negative effects on the body and you might loose the ability to control your focus and attention.
 It can even go further and you may become more sensible to pain and even wounds may heal slower.

 A long distance hiking tour does definitely not have the goal to produce stress, but to experience many things and to collect a lot of nice impressions.
-Therefore eating and good food are one key parts of hiking and needed to prevent stress.
+Therefore eating (good) food are one key parts of hiking and needed to prevent stress.

 # What food to take with you?
 It depends on how long the journey is and what you like to eat.